grssnbchr/categorical-spatial-interpolation/analysis/index.md

 -   Preprocess the data (simplify geometries, convert CSV point data into an `sf` object, reproject the geodata into the ETRS CRS, clip the point data to Germany, so data outside of Germany is discarded).
--   Then, a regular grid without "data" is created.
+-   Then, a regular grid without “data” is created.
 Each cell in this grid will later be interpolated from the point data.
 -   Run the spatial interpolation with the `kknn` package.
 Since this is quite computationally and memory intensive, the grid is split up